ithill22/relational_rails/README.md

 (data from each column that is on the Team table)
 [ ] done

-User Story 5, Conference Teamren Index
+User Story 5, Conference Teams Index

 As a visitor
-When I visit '/Conferences/:Conference_id/Team_table_name' Then I see each Team that is associated with that Conference with each Team's attributes (data from each column that is on the Team table) ActiveRecord
+When I visit '/Conferences/:Conference_id/Team_table_name' Then I see each Team that is associated with that Conference with each Team's attributes (data from each column that is on the Team table)

+ActiveRecord
 [ ] done